The 10 Best Wilderness Survival YouTube Channels

 Founded in 2016

 Zachary Fowler is best known for winning Season 3 of Alone (set in Patagonia).
-His YouTube channel features survival challenges all over the place, often featuring other well-known survivalists.

 A boat builder from Maine, Fowler quickly became a fan favorite as Alone season 3 highlighted his mental perseverance and knack for wilderness survival.
 His anguish over the 87 days of missing his family made us all root for him, and now he continues to share his adventure on his popular YouTube channel.
 He shares his love for the outdoors with 30-day challenges and catch-and-cooks, always making it fun.